simonasbuj/golang-ride-sharing/README.md

 # tech used in this project
 - kubernetes with minikube
-- tilt local Kubernetes development tool
+- tilt local kubernetes development tool
 - rabbitmq
 - websockets

-#